 Meet the kids raised by the author of “The Earthbound Parent”

-Author Richard Conn believes: "Only by allowing kids to learn that we are in this world together, that we have a limited time to live, and that we have only one another on which to rely can we truly enable them to flourish and begin to build a just and peaceful world for all future generations."
+Author Richard Conn believes: "Only by allowing kids to learn that we are in this world together, that we have a limited time to live, and that we have only one another on which to rely can we truly enable them to flourish and begin to build a just and peaceful world for future generations."

-If so, you are going to appreciate “The Earthbound Parent,” a book by author and father of four Richard A. Conn, Jr. He argues that the solution is clear and rests not only with you but all parents with similar concerns.
+If so, you are going to enjoy “The Earthbound Parent,” a book by author and father Richard A. Conn, Jr. He argues that the solution is clear, and it rests not only with you but all parents with similar concerns.
 In this volume, he demonstrates why all parents who value science and reason can help stop the centuries-old practice of religious indoctrination.
 He also offers advice on encouraging children to discover the world and their place in it for themselves.
 “Only by allowing kids to learn that we are in this world together, that we have a limited time to live, and that we have only one another on which to rely can we truly enable them to flourish and begin to build a just and peaceful world—not just for their generation but for all future generations,” Richard believes.

-On this episode of the Authors Between the Covers podcast and video show: Richard’s daughters, Nikita, 16, and Natalie, 13 (pictured right), interview him about what it was like to be raised by an “Earthbound Parent.”
+On this episode of the Authors Between the Covers podcast and video show: Richard’s daughters, Nikita, 16 and Natalie, 13 (pictured right) interview him about what it was like to be raised by an “Earthbound Parent.”
 How was their upbringing different from their religious friends?
 Do they appreciate their dad’s perspective?
 Will they raise their kids the same way?
 And so much more!

 About Nikita: A featured singer in the National Children’s Chorus, a Grammy award-winning, highly competitive organization, Nikita also competes internationally (Italy, Russia, Japan, US) in classical ballet and modern dance, winning silver several times and gold in a worldwide competition.
 She is an accomplished pianist and speaks English, Russian, and Mandarin.
 She is also a very good chess and tennis player.